TheArturthur/CoppermindScraper/Cosmere/Torol Sadeas.md

 ### Gavilar Kholin
 He deeply respected Gavilar Kholin, and wanted to keep him in the position of king of Alethkar.
 His respect was enough that he helped to unify Alethkar under Gavilar during the Alethi War of Unification.

+### Ialai Sadeas
+Ialai Sadeas is Torol Sadeas' wife.
+He is attracted to her "dangerous" personality, and the two of them often work on political schemes together.

 ## Trivia
 His name's similarity to the word "sadist" was not a coincidence, but it was more of a subconscious choice by Brandon than one that he was aware of.